Ni Yulan: Continued harassment

-Following Ni Yulan's release in 2013, she and her family have continued to face a series of human rights violations, which include being defrauded, monitored, followed, forcibly evicted from their homes without prior warning, and having her passport arbitrarily denied by Chinese government authorities.
+Since Ni Yulan's release in 2013, she and her family have experienced ongoing human rights abuses, including fraud, surveillance, being followed, and unexpected evictions from their residences by authorities and property managers.

 In 2016, Ni was prevented by Chinese authorities from leaving China to attend The US Award Ceremony, where she would have received the International Women of Courage Award.
 Chinese authorities have repeatedly refused to issue her a passport.
 Ni speculated that it was because authorities had gotten infuriated by her efforts at drawing social media attention to the cause of detained human rights lawyers in 2015.

 Soon after the Chinese government's denial of Ni's passport application, on 2 April 2016, a group of around twenty people forcibly removed her from her home in Beijing and assaulted her husband.
 Subsequently, the company managing the property told Ni that it had faced pressure from the government's security forces to evict her.

 Another incident of harassment occurred in April 2017.
-At the beginning of April, after Ni Yulan had signed a contract and paid 40,000 yuan for renting an apartment over several months, the landlord informed her that the apartment was in a restricted housing unit, and that she had to leave by 15 April 2017.
-In addition, the landlord stated that only 8,000 yuan of her payment could be refunded.
-The landlord also told her that it was the local police department who had instructed the eviction and refusal to refund fully.
+In early April 2017, Ni Yulan secured a lease for a new apartment and paid over 40,000 yuan for several months' rent.
+Shortly after, the landlord notified her that the apartment was part of a restricted housing area, necessitating her departure by 15 April 2017.
+The landlord also mentioned that only 8,000 yuan of the rent could be returned and indicated that the local police had directed the eviction and partial refund.

-On 14 April 2017, the windows of Ni's apartment were smashed and the electricity was cut off.
-During the night of 15 April, a group of men broke into Ni's apartment, seized the family's cell phones, and dragged the family members into two vans waiting outside the building.
-The two vans then drove around the city for hours, during which time Ni was injured on the back and ankle, while her husband was injured on the head and leg.
-The family were then left at an unfamiliar location away from their apartment.
-Their belongings were also removed from their apartment and left in the street.
+On 14 April 2017, Ni's apartment had its windows shattered and the power cut off.
+On the night of 15 April, several men entered the apartment, seized the family's mobile phones, and forced them into two vans parked outside.
+The vans drove around the city for several hours.
+During this time, Ni suffered injuries to her back and ankle, while her husband sustained head and leg injuries.
+The family was eventually abandoned in an unfamiliar area, with their possessions left on the street after being removed from their apartment.